15 Shows Like ‘New Girl’ that Are Totally Binge-Worthy

 9. ‘How I Met Your Mother’

 Friends, roommates, romances and hijinks?
-We’re pretty sure it doesn’t get much closer to the CW sitcom than this.
+We’re pretty sure it doesn’t get much closer to the FOX sitcom than this.
 The series follows Ted Mosby as he narrates the story of how he met the mother to his children, through a series of flashbacks and stories of an entire group of friends.

 10. ‘The Good Place’